Jekinnnnnn/kideyes/README.md

 - Streaming(OBS Config)
     - streaming server: rtmp://host:port/${nginx_rtmp_application_name}
     - streaming key: ${key_use_for_pulling_stream}

+### Q&A
+1.Why not use high version FFmpeg?
+Since version 4.0, FFmpeg dropped support for building for Windows XP

 ### Attention
 You may get warning message as shown below, if you build image in windows docker.